Gold Glimmers in the Amazon

 These quick glimpses into a rough world are certainly shocking, but they tell us little about daily life in the gold mines of Amazonia.
 What is it like in these illegal gold camps?
 Who are the miners and what draws them here?
 How do they coax gold from the ground in this new age of excavators and governmental surveillance?

 In 2014 and 2015, our team—comprised of an anthropologist, an economist, and a geographer—visited the gold camps of the Tapajós River basin in the Brazilian Amazon with the aim of answering these questions and providing a more complete picture of the gold mines (garimpos) and the miners working and living in them.
+This research was supported by a grant from the National Geographic Society.

 From the town of Novo Progresso, Pará, we followed the BR-163 highway north and then tracked along the dirt back roads and paths in search of the camps.
 We flew just above the treetops in Cessnas that had no seats before abruptly touching down on airstrips carved out of the forest.
 Experienced miners showed us the way and helped ease some of the suspicion that people in the camps felt toward outsiders.